hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 846

-Say [O Prophet], “I am on a clear evidence from my Lord, yet you have denied it.
+Say [O Prophet], “I am on clear evidence from my Lord, yet you have denied it.
 I do not have that [punishment] which you seek to hasten.
 The decision rests with Allah alone; He tells the truth and He is the Best of Judges.”

 # 847